 Many of the activities described in this document could be applicable to practitioners on the automatic salary steps.
 However, for practitioners participating in CASP, the objectives that they develop will further extend their practice.
 Their work will contribute to the ongoing development of both themselves and the service that they work in.
-It is also expected that they will be leading other practitioners to integrate the DHB's Vision, Values and organisational Goals into practice.
-Practitioners accessing this framework may be working in either specialist or generalist areas of practice and their activity may occur in acute, ambulatory, community, rural, public health or other settings involving clients with physical and/or mental health issues, and other key stakeholders.
+It is also expected that they will be leading other practitioners to integrate the DHB's Vision, Values and Organisational Goals into practice and service delivery.
+Practitioners accessing this framework may be working in either specialist or generalist areasand their activity may occur in acute, ambulatory, community, rural, public health or other settings involving clients with physical and/or mental health issues, and other key stakeholders.

-The CASP framework has seven practice domains: Professional & Clinical Practice, Teaching & Learning, Evaluation & Research, Leadership & Management, Quality & Risk Management/Service Development, Advanced Māori Responsiveness and Cultural Responsiveness.
+The CASP framework has seven practice domains:

+- a) Professional & Clinical Practice

+- b) Teaching & Learning

+- c) Evaluation & Research

+- d) Leadership & Management

+- e) Quality & Risk Management/Service Development

+f) Advanced Māori Responsiveness and Cultural Responsiveness.